 Remember that for every extra pound you have, you’re putting around four additional pounds of pressure on your knee joints.
 So if you’re 10 pounds heavier, you’re adding 40 pounds of extra pressure to your knees.
 Then, if you’re 50 pounds overweight, you’re adding 200 pounds of pressure.

 So if you walk around a lot daily, it’s easy to understand why your knees are wearing out.
 This is the reason why losing weight and maintaining a healthy diet is a vital factor in preserving your knees.

 Moderate exercise is the best way to help protect and preserve your knees.
 Building and strengthening the muscles around the area helps decrease stress on your joints.
 Here, your middle, outer, and inner thigh muscles, as well as your calf muscles, help support your knees.

-Another great way to build muscle is by taking water aerobics since it’s a non-weight bearing form of exercise but if you prefer working out on your own, that’s alright.
-Check with a trainer who has adequate expertise and experience working with the exercise needs of seniors.
+Another great way to build muscle is by taking water aerobics since it’s a non-weight-bearing form of exercise, but if you prefer working out on your own, that’s alright.
+Check with a trainer with adequate expertise and experience working with the exercise needs of seniors.

 Before going for muscle-building exercises!